 CMDS 4140 6.00

 Take your studies out of the classroom and apply the skills you’ve learned in a real work situation!
-Available to all fourth year Communication & Media Studies, this course allows students to apply for an unpaid position within an organization and work part-time for academic credit.
-Students recieve hands-on experience, opportunities to network with people working in the communications sector, and insight into different career pathways.
+Available to all fourth year Communication & Media Studies, this course allows students to apply with an organization and work part-time for academic credit.
+Students receive hands-on experience, opportunities to network with people working in the communications sector, and insight into different career pathways.

 Criminology Placement Course